MichaelHelgesen/100daysofcode/R4Log.md

 # R4 Log
+## Day 53: 28.11.19
+* Continued learning about Firebase (76%).
+* Started a new section; integrating Redux with Firebase.
+Pretty complex.

 ## Day 52: 27.11.19
 * Continued learning about Firebase (74%).
 Learned that Firebase does'nt support arrays, so we have to work with objects instead.